Expanding the Effectiveness of Medical Procedures and Diagnosis

 Ryan Majoria, M.D. - Interventional and Diagnostic Radiologist, Radiology Associates, L.L.C., Baton Rouge, LA

-Three Approaches to Reducting the Impact of Radiation
+Three Approaches to Reducing the Impact of Radiation

 DH Medical PurePixel In Action

-DH Medical PurePixel has been designed to significantly enhance images, add clarity and detail, shorten procedures, reduce radiation exposure for patients, providers and staff, and decrease toxic contrast agent requirements.
-DH Medical’s patented technology enhances input imagery using a brute force mathematical approach to modify pixel intensities purely from the input signal, which leads to far better diagnoses, better AI analysis, and better outcomes.
+DH Medical’s PurePixel is designed to significantly enhance image clarity and detail, reduce radiation exposure for patients, providers, and staff, shorten procedure times, and minimize the need for toxic contrast agents.
+Using a patented, brute-force mathematical approach, PurePixel adjusts pixel intensities directly from the input signal—resulting in improved diagnostic accuracy, stronger AI analysis, and better clinical outcomes.

 DH Medical Precision Measuring Matrix (PMM)